duckbankbok/duckbankbok.github.io/_posts/2022-06-05-Solving-Location-Routing-Problem-(LRP)-with-Integer-Linear-Programming-using-Python-MIP.md

 ---
-title: Solving Location Routing Problem (LRP) with Mixed Integer Programming (MIP) using Python
+title: Solving Location Routing Problem (LRP) with Integer Linear Programming using Python MIP
 date: 2022-06-06 17:00:00 +0900
 categories: [OR, LRP]
 tags: [or, lrp, mip]     # TAG names should always be lowercase